The previous post The White Tent or the White Wall raises an interesting question. Is the value of art or craft defined by the context?

 Increasing Quantity, Diminishing Value

-Post consumer recycled tin cans, copper.
+Post-consumer recycled tin cans, and copper.

 Artist: Harriete Estel Berman